Tokyo Travel Guide

 How do I avoid wasting time on transit?

-Plan by district: one main area per half-day.
-Avoid cross-city zig-zagging in the middle of the day unless the second stop is clearly worth the transfer cost.
+Plan by district.
+One main area per half-day is usually the easiest rule.
+Avoid cross-city zig-zagging unless the second stop is clearly worth the transfer.

 Do you use affiliate links?